The Calculus of Thinking

 Rhythm can lead to a different type of flow experience

-Once while in Kuala Lumpur with my mum and sister, I was wondering back to the hotel from Starbucks and a possible solution to a problem I'd been having with a particular tai ji sword movement popped into my head.
+Once while in Kuala Lumpur with my mum and sister a possible solution to a problem I'd been having with a particular tai ji sword movement popped into my head as I was wondering back to the hotel from Starbucks.
 So as soon as I got back I tried the movement using an umbrella.

 Note that the idea occured to me based on what I already knew, the sword form, but also based on a particular move that I'd been repeating with the intent to get it to flow more smoothly.